dryals/social-heterosis/README.md

 ## Data

-- `therm_data/sensors` : contains raw data uploads from iButton sensors
+- `therm_data/sensors` : raw data uploads from iButton sensors
-- `immune_data/observations.xlsx` : contains a log of all observations over the course of the immune challenge assay
+- `immune_data/observations.xlsx` : log of all observations over the course of the immune challenge assay